IOxCyber/CyberEssentials/FundamentalsCyber/BasiCyber.md

 - Doxxing: Making private data publicaly available for exposure, finanacial harm etc.
 - Daisy Chaining:
 - **Botnet: Infected network of computers**.
+- Threat:
+- - Eg. First, a vulnerability exposes your organization to threats.
+- - Second, A threat is a malicious or negative event that takes advantage of a vulnerability.
+- - Finally, the risk is the potential for loss and damage when the threat occurs.

 ## Security Elements: C.I.A.A.A.N
 > CIA Triads: + Authentication, Authorization, Non-Repudiation(Accountability)